Thoughts on holding a real-life escape game company briefing session [Company briefing session x puzzle-solving escape game]

 In-house testing

-In mid-December last year, we recruited members and conducted a test play within the company.
+In mid-December last year, we recruited members and conducted an internal test play.
+It

-Many of the participants were playing a puzzle escape game for the first time, but they finished the game without making any major mistakes, and the post-play survey generated very positive feedback.
+Many participants were first-timers at escape games, but the game finished without any major mistakes, and the post-game survey was overwhelmingly positive.

 In-house testingIn-house test survey results